Triclocarban - information sheet

 Overview

-- The ecological hazard and exposure potentials of this substance were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.
+- The ecological hazard and exposure potentials of triclocarban were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.

-- As a result of the draft screening assessment, the Government is proposing that triclocarban is not harmful to human health or to the environment at levels of exposure considered in the assessment.
+- The Government concluded that triclocarban is not harmful to human health or to the environment at levels of exposure considered in the screening assessment.
+Triclocarban is associated with human health and ecological effects; however, current exposure levels are not of concern.

 About this substance

-- The screening assessment focuses on the substance urea, N-(4-chlorophenyl)-N'-(3,4-dichlorophenyl)-, also referred to as triclocarban.
-It was assessed under the Chemicals Management Plan (CMP).
+- The screening assessment focused on urea, N-(4-chlorophenyl)-N'-(3,4-dichlorophenyl)-, also referred to as triclocarban.
+It was assessed under the third phase of the Chemicals Management Plan (CMP).

 Human and ecological exposures

-- The assessment took into consideration the results of human biomonitoring studies.
-The information on measured levels in humans is important to estimate exposure to Canadians.
+- The screening assessment took into consideration the results of human biomonitoring studies.
+The information on measured levels in humans is important to estimate exposure to people in Canada.

 Key health and ecological effects (hazard)